Angineer/intervale-farm/csa.md

 layout: default
 ---

-Our CSA is full for this for the 2025 Season, Sorry to have missed you!
+Our CSA is full for the 2025 season--sorry to have missed you!

 If you were a member from last year please give Ben a call 413-548-6002.